chrisF943/chrisF943/README.md

 # 👋Christopher Faris - Programmer and Student at Valencia College

-## 📚My favorite class at the moment is Seminar in Advanced Software Development

 ### A little bit about me:

 I moved here from Detroit, Michigan a little over 3 years ago and have enjoyed my time here in Florida so far.